 NOW, THEREFORE, in consideration of the following mutual covenants and agreements, the Subdivider and the County agree as follows:

-The Subdivider agrees to construct and install, at his sole expense, all of those improvements as set forth on Exhibit(s) ______ attached hereto.
+The Subdivider agrees to construct and install, at his sole expense, all of those improvements as set forth on the Financial Assurance Estimate attached hereto as Exhibit A and incorporated herein by reference.
 To secure and guarantee performance of its obligations as set forth herein, the Subdivider agrees to provide collateral to remain in effect at all times until the improvements are completed and accepted in accordance with Chapter 5 of the ECM.

-Security and collateral shall be posted in the form of (insert one of the following):
+Security and collateral shall be in the form of __________ issued by _____________ in the amount of $____________.

-A plat restriction appearing on the face of the plat which reads as follows:_______

-A plat restriction by separate agreement which reads as follows: _______

-An irrevocable letter of credit from ____________________ Bank in the amount of $_____________________

-A performance or property bond issued by _________________________

-as corporate surety in the amount of $________________________ .

-Cash in the amount of $__________________ deposited with the El Paso County

-Treasurer’s Office.

-If Subdivider chooses to construct the subdivision in phases, the ECM Administrator may require an increase in the amount of security for an individual phase prior to notice to proceed for that phase, to take into account any increase in cost due to inflation.

 Subdivider is responsible for providing any renewals of collateral to ensure that there is never a lapse in security coverage.
 Subdivider shall procure renewal/extension/replacement collateral at least fifteen (15) days prior to the expiration of the original or renewal/extension/replacement collateral then in effect.
 Failure to procure renewal/extension/replacement collateral within this time limit shall be a default under this Agreement and shall allow the County to execute on the collateral.
-In addition, if Subdivider allows collateral to lapse at any time, no lots in the subdivision may be sold, conveyed or transferred, whether by Deed or Contract, after the expiration date of such collateral until the improvements identified on Exhibit A have been completed and final acceptance is received from the County.
+In addition, if Subdivider allows collateral to lapse at any time, no lots in the subdivision may be sold, conveyed or transferred, whether by Deed or Contract, after the expiration date of such collateral until the improvements identified on the Financial Assurance Estimate attached hereto as Exhibit A have been completed and final acceptance is received from the County.
 If replacement collateral is used for renewal, approval by Board of County Commissioners is required.

 No lots in the subdivision or, if constructed in phases, in any phase thereof, shall be sold, conveyed or transferred, whether by Deed or by Contract, nor shall building permits be issued until and unless the required improvements for the subdivision or the particular phase thereof have been constructed and completed in accordance with the approved construction plans and preliminary acceptance is received from the County.
-In the alternative, lots within the subdivision or, if constructed in phases, in any phase thereof, may be sold, conveyed or transferred and / or have building permits issued upon receipt of collateral acceptable to the County, pursuant to this Agreement, which is sufficient to guarantee construction of the improvements, identified by phase if applicable, in the attached Exhibit A.
+In the alternative, lots within the subdivision or, if constructed in phases, in any phase thereof, may be sold, conveyed or transferred and / or have building permits issued upon receipt of collateral acceptable to the County, pursuant to this Agreement, which is sufficient to guarantee construction of the improvements, identified by phase if applicable, in the attached Financial Assurance Estimate.

-The Subdivider agrees that all of those certain public improvements to be completed as identified on Exhibit A shall be constructed in compliance with the following:
+The Subdivider agrees that all of those certain public improvements to be completed as identified in the attached Financial Assurance Estimate shall be constructed in compliance with the following:

 All laws, resolutions and regulations of the United States, State of Colorado, El Paso County and its various agencies, affected special districts and/or servicing authorities.